-Dolly Chugh is an award-winning, tenured professor at the New York University Stern School of Business.
-She studies implicit bias and unintentional unethical behavior (“bounded ethicality”).
-Chugh teaches MBA courses in leadership, management, and negotiations, and is the faculty chair of the LAUNCH Orientation program.
-She studies socially charged issues like race and gender, and brings these normally undiscussed issues into the MBA classroom.
-Her goal is to engage business students in important societal issues and to equip them to do the same with others.
+Dolly Chugh is an award-winning social psychologist and the Jacob B. Melnick Term Professor at the New York University Stern School of Business.
+Her research focuses on the “psychology of good people” and has been published in many top managerial and academic publications.
+Chugh teaches courses in leadership, management, and negotiations to MBA students at the Stern School of Business and runs a book club with incarcerated students through the NYU Prison Education Program.
 Chugh’s first book The Person You Mean to Be: How Good People Fight Bias (HarperBusiness) is an inspiring guide on how to confront difficult issues including sexism, racism, inequality, and injustice so that you can make the world (and yourself) better.

 Many of us believe in equality, diversity, and inclusion.
 But how do we stand up for those values in our turbulent world?
 The Person You Mean to Be is the smart, "semi-bold" person’s guide to fighting for what you believe in.
 Using her research findings in unconscious bias as well as work across psychology, sociology, economics, political science, and other disciplines, Chugh offers practical tools to respectfully and effectively talk politics with family, to be a better colleague to people who don’t look like you, and to avoid being a well-intentioned barrier to equality.
 Being the person we mean to be starts with a look at ourselves.

 Chugh has been named one of the Top 100 Most Influential People in Business Ethics (a list that included Pope Francis, Angelina Jolie, and Bill Gates) by Ethisphere Magazine, a finalist for the Faculty Rising Star Pioneer Award by the Aspen Institute, and the recipient of the prestigious New York University Dr. Martin Luther King, Jr. Faculty Award (whose past recipients include Bryan Stevenson).
-As one of the most highly rated business school professors at New York University, she received the Stern School of Business Teaching Excellence Award in 2015.
+As one of the most highly rated business school professors at New York University, she received the 2020 NYU Distinguished Teaching Award and the Stern School of Business Teaching Excellence Award in 2015.

 Currently, she resides in New York.